CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-create.md

 * Attach an external volume (virtual external hard drive) to your virtual desktop, extending default storage (80 GB) up to 200 GB.
 Choose *Volume size* (recommended: 50 GB for small computing, 100 GB for medium, 200 GB for heavy computation) and assign a name in the *Volume name* -field [(See screenshot)](images/desktop/SD-Desktop_Volume.png){ target="_blank" }.

+!!!
+Note
+    If you need additional volume space, you can request it by [CSC Service Desk](../../support/contact.md), *(subject: SD Desktop)*, please be aware that volume extensions are only possible before any secondary use data has been added to the volume.

 * **It's advisable to save critical analyses or files on the volume, which can also serve as a backup if the virtual desktop becomes unresponsive.** Note that after the virtual desktop is created, disk space/volume extension requires contacting [CSC Service Desk](../../support/contact.md), *(subject: Sensitive Data)*.

 * **You can detach and attach a volume from your virtual desktop** on the SD Desktop Management page.
 This can be compared to connecting/disconnecting a hard drive to your laptop.
 This feature is available only on desktops created after February 2023.
 For additional details, refer to: [Managing volume and desktops](./sd-desktop-manage.md).